redis/redis-om-node/README.md

     $ npm install redis-om@beta

+> ### ⚠️ Author's Note
+>
+> You might have noticed that there is a `@beta` on that `npm install redis-om` command.
+That's because _this_ README is for Redis OM 0.4.0-beta.
+You should totally try it out as I biasedly think it's pretty awesome.
+However, you might be looking to use the current production preview (i.e. version 0.3.6).
+If so, you'll want to check out [the README for that version](https://www.npmjs.com/package/redis-om/v/0.3.6) over on NPM.
+>
+> If you're already using the current production preview and _want_ to try the new beta, firstly, a hearty thank you from me.
+But secondly, know that there are several breaking changes that you can read about in the [CHANGELOG](CHANGELOG).

 Redis OM for Node.js uses [Node Redis](https://github.com/redis/node-redis).
 So you should install that too:

     $ npm install redis